 If your kids like chocolate as much as mine do, you’ll want to book this Kauai chocolate and fruit tour at Lydgate Farms.

-It’s a 3 hour tour through their pretty botanical gardens.
-You’ll get to taste Kauai honey, local vanilla beans, and try all kinds of Hawaiian fruit.
+It’s a 3-hour tour through their pretty botanical gardens.
+You’ll get to taste Kauai honey and local vanilla beans and try all kinds of Hawaiian fruit.

 But the big draw is tasting locally made Kauai chocolate.
 You’ll learn all about the plant, taste the fruit, and find out exactly how they turn the raw fruit into finished chocolate.
 Read my full Kauai chocolate farm tour review.

-It’s one of the best chocolate tours in Hawaii.
+It’s one of the best chocolate tours in Hawaii and one of the family activities in Kauai you can all enjoy.

 Book a Kauai horseback riding tour to learn more about the paniolos and see some epic Hawaiian landscapes.